dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

 - Identifying threats and potential impacts and assessing likelihood.
 Ross [2012]
 - The text generated by PLMs might be prejudiced, which is in line with the bias in training data along the dimensions of gender, race, and religion [Brown2020].

-## Citations

-1. [Bahdanau2015], Neural machine translation by jointly learning to align and translate.
-In ICLR, 2015.
-1. [Bao2020], PLATO-2: towards building an open- domain chatbot via curriculum learning. arXiv preprint arXiv:2006.16779, 2020.
-1. [Brown2020], Language models are few-shot learners.
-In NeurIPS, 2020.
-1. [Chen2020a], Distilling knowledge learned in BERT for text generation.
-In ACL, 2020.
-1. [Chen2020b], Few-shot NLG with pre-trained language model.
-In ACL, 2020.
-1. [Conneau2019], Cross-lingual language model pretraining.
-In NeurIPS, 2019.
-1. [Devlin2019], BERT: pre-training of deep bidirectional transformers for language understanding.
-In NAACL-HLT, 2019.
-1. [Dong2019], Unified language model pretraining for natural language understanding and generation.
-In NeurIPS, 2019.
-1. [Fan2019], Unsupervised pre-training for sequence to sequence speech recognition.
-CoRR, arXiv preprint arXiv:1910.12418, 2019.
-1. [Gehring2017], Convolutional sequence to sequence learning.
-In ICML, 2017.
-1. [Gong2020], Tablegpt: Few-shot table-to-text generation with table structure reconstruction and content matching.
-In COLING, 2020.
-1. [Gu2020], A tailored pre-training model for task-oriented dialog generation. arXiv preprint arXiv:2004.13835, 2020.
-1. [Guan2020], Survey on automatic text summarization and transformer models applicability.
-In CCRIS, 2020.
-1. [Hendrycks2020], Pretrained transformers improve out-of- distribution robustness.
-In ACL, 2020.
-1. [Keskar2019], CTRL: A conditional transformer language model for controllable generation. arXiv preprint arXiv:1909.05858, 2019.
-1. [Kryscinski2018], Improving abstraction in text summarization.
-In EMNLP, 2018.
-1. [Lan2020], ALBERT: A lite BERT for self-supervised learning of language representations.
-In ICLR, 2020.
-1. [Lewis2020], BART: denoising sequence-to-sequence pre-training for natural language generation, translation, and comprehension.
-In ACL, 2020.
-1. [Li2019], Generating long and informative reviews with aspect-aware coarse-to-fine decoding.
-In ACL, pages 1969–1979, 2019.
-1. [Li2020], Knowledge-enhanced personalized review generation with capsule graph neural network.
-In CIKM, pages 735–744, 2020.
-1. [Li2021a], TextBox: A unified, modularized, and extensible framework for text generation.
-In ACL, 2021.
-1. [Li2021b], Few-shot knowledge graph-to-text generation with pretrained language models.
-In Findings of ACL, 2021.
-1. [Li2021c], Knowledge-based review generation by coherence enhanced text planning.
-In SIGIR, 2021.
-1. [Lin2020], Pretraining multilingual neural machine translation by leveraging alignment information.
-In EMNLP, 2020.
-1. [Liu2019], Text summarization with pretrained encoders.
-In EMNLP, 2019.
-1. [Mager2020], GPT-too: A language-model-first approach for AMR-to-text generation.
-In ACL, 2020.
-1. [Peters2018], Deep contextualized word representations.
-In NAACL-HLT, 2018.
-1. [Qiu2020], Pre-trained models for natural language processing: A survey. arXiv preprint arXiv:2003.08271, 2020.
-1. [Radford2019], Language models are unsupervised multitask learners.
-OpenAI blog, 1(8):9, 2019.
-1. [Raffel2020], Exploring the limits of transfer learning with a unified text-to-text transformer.
-JMLR, 2020.
-1. [Ribeiro2020], Investigating pretrained language models for graph-to-text generation. arXiv preprint arXiv:2007.08426, 2020.
-1. [Ross, 2012], Guide for conducting risk assessments.
-In NIST Special Publication, 2012.
-1. [Rothe2020], Leveraging pre-trained checkpoints for sequence generation tasks.
-TACL, 2020.
-1. [Sanh2019], Distilbert, a distilled version of BERT: smaller, faster, cheaper and lighter. arXiv preprint arXiv:1910.01108, 2019.
-1. [See2017], Get to the point: Summarization with pointer-generator networks.
-In ACL, 2017.
-1. [Song2019], MASS: masked sequence to sequence pre-training for language generation.
-In ICML, 2019.
-1. [Sun2019a], Contrastive bidirectional transformer for temporal representation learning. arXiv preprint arXiv:1906.05743, 2019.
-1. [Sun2019b], Videobert: A joint model for video and language representation learning.
-In ICCV, 2019.
-1. [Vaswani2017], Attention is all you need.
-In NIPS, 2017.
-1. [Wada2018], Unsupervised cross-lingual word embedding by multilingual neural language models. arXiv preprint arXiv:1809.02306, 2018.
-1. [Wolf2019], Transfertransfo: A transfer learning approach for neural network based conversational agents. arXiv preprint arXiv:1901.08149, 2019.
-1. [Xia2020], XGPT: cross-modal generative pre-training for image captioning. arXiv preprint arXiv:2003.01473, 2020.
-1. [Xu2020a], Discourse-aware neural extractive text summarization.
-In ACL, 2020.
-1. [Xu2020b], Unsupervised extractive summarization by pre-training hierarchical transformers.
-In EMNLP, 2020.
-1. [Yang2020a], CSP: code-switching pre-training for neural machine translation.
-In EMNLP, 2020.
-1. [Yang2020b], TED: A pretrained unsupervised summarization model with theme modeling and denoising.
-In EMNLP (Findings), 2020.
-1. [Zaib2020], A short survey of pre-trained language models for conversational AI-A new age in NLP.
-In ACSW, 2020.
-1. [Zeng2020], Generalized conditioned dialogue generation based on pre-trained language model. arXiv preprint arXiv:2010.11140, 2020.
-1. [Zhang2019a], Pretraining-based natural language generation for text summarization.
-In CoNLL, 2019.
-1. [Zhang2019b], HIBERT: document level pre-training of hierarchical bidirectional transformers for document summarization.
-In ACL, 2019.
-1. [Zhang2019c]{#Zhang2019c}, ERNIE: enhanced language representation with informative entities.
-In ACL, 2019.
-1. [Zhang2020], DIALOGPT : Largescale generative pre-training for conversational response generation.
-In ACL, 2020.
-1. [Zhao2020], Knowledge-grounded dialogue generation with pretrained language models.
-In EMNLP, 2020.
-1. [Zheng2019], Sentence centrality revisited for unsupervised summarization.
-In ACL, 2019.
-1. [Zhou2020], Unified vision-language pre-training for image captioning and VQA.
-In AAAI, 2020